martgras/esphome/esphome/components/modbus_controller/readme.md

   - platform: modbus_controller
   - cmodbus_id: id of the modbus hub
-  - command_throttle:  milliseconds between 2 requests to the slave.
-Some slaves limit the rate of requests they can handle (e.g. only 1 request/s).
+  - command_throttle:  milliseconds between 2 requests to the device.
+Some devices limit the rate of requests they can handle (e.g. only 1 request/s).
   - id: component id
-  - address: modbus slave address
+  - address: modbus device address

 #### sensor